MatsRooth/Adverbs-of-quantification/README.md

 169 edges -- Done parsing.
 #<output_port:stdout>
 ```
 The caret symbols are read as lambda.
-The semantics is a relation that holds between a world w and an individual y iff y is a duck in q, and y awoke in w.
+The semantics is a relation that holds between a world w and an individual y iff y is a duck in w, and y awoke in w.
 The lambda variable y models a discourse referent for the duck.

 ```
 make duck1b.show